 |Tap Your Heels|

 True, there’s a big difference between racing 1 1/16 miles as a 2-year-old and tackling 1 1/4 miles as a 3-year-old.
-But from a pedigree perspective, there’s no reason to believe Essential Quality won’t continue progressing in the right direction.
+But from a pedigree perspective, there’s no reason to believe Essential Quality won’t continue progressing in the right direction, cementing his reputation as the early favorite for the Kentucky Derby.

 The top half of Essential Quality’s pedigree is strongly geared toward success racing 1 1/4 miles or farther.
 He’s a son of 2004 Wood Memorial (G1) winner and Kentucky Derby starter Tapit, whose top progeny have primarily excelled racing two turns on dirt.
 Chief among them have been 1 1/2-mile Belmont Stakes (G1) winners Tonalist, Creator, and Tapwrit.